-Celtic is a language family with a number of different, but related, languages, including those available to study here: Scottish Gaelic, Irish and Welsh.
-Celtic Studies provides you with a fascinating combination of history and culture with a language component.
+Celtic is a language family with a number of different, but related, languages, including those available to study here – Scottish Gaelic, Irish and Welsh (medieval).

 Years 1 and 2

-In the first two years you will take courses from the Celtic Civilisation and/or Gaelic programmes (please refer to these programme entries).
+In the first two years you will take courses from the Celtic Civilisation and/or Gaelic programmes (see these programme entries).

 Years 3 and 4